Baltimore Lead Paint Study: Aftermath

 The study supposedly had some merit, mainly regarding the takeaways that could be made based on the results.
 The results brought the benefit of understanding that lead paint quality/condition was more harmful than concentration of lead in paint due to increased likelihood of ingesting paint or dust from decaying paint.
 The growing criticism raised the concern that if zero risk was required in public health research then many problems could not be rigorously addressed, leaving the public collectively at risk.
 It was argued by the defense that the target population itself would still have a higher chance of exposure to lead poisoning regardless whether the study was implemented or not.
 Therefore, any of the techniques that proved effective and low cost would benefit more of the population in the long run.
 Thus, risk exposure guidelines could be revised as a sort of compromise.
 The idea of minimal risk to the patient was revisited and questioned to what extent a study's procedure incurred risk, leading to changes in guidelines on how studies are conducted such as the degree of parental knowledge of study and more attention on current guidelines to avoid oversight of what minimal risk is acceptable.

-Ruha Benjamin has argued that calling the study the "Baltimore Lead Paint Study" deflects responsibility from Johns Hopkins University and the Kennedy Krieger Institute.
-She specifically criticises the Wikipedia page using this name rather than calling the study the "KKI’s Lead-Based Paint Abatement and Repair and Maintenance Study".